 Google encourages constructive testing and does not view the ethical use of testing tools such as Optimize to constitute cloaking.”

-In the unfortunate event where a search bot finds two versions of the same page, the canonical tag helps resolve the issue at a later time.
+In the unfortunate event that a search bot finds two versions of the same page, use the rel="canonical"

 Recommended Reading: 301 Redirects vs. Rel=Canonical Tags